selabhvl/dat250public/appassignments/appassignA.md

 ![](assets/OpenPhoneBook_S2.png)

 In `User Data Screen` (see figure below) a user can register as a new member, change his data or cancel his membership.
 Addresses are shown in a list.
-Each *Address* have a sublist containing all the phone numbers for the address.
+Each *Address* has a sublist containing all the phone numbers for the address.
 The data is validated when pressing the save button.
 It is checked that each set of data is complete.
 In addition, it is validated that the phone number is numerical.
 Furthermore, it is checked that the user adds add least one address and one phone number.
 Error messages shown are

 * User data is not complete.
 * Address <1> is not complete.